Guide to Dive Sites, PADI Courses, Diving Trips and Prices

 But if you want to buy your own there’s also a wholesaler on the island.
-Dive Supply, located near the Post Office on Pearl beach, have a wide range of diving equipment and accessories.
+Dive Supply, located on White Sand beach, north of White Elephant pub, have a wide range of diving equipment and accessories.
 Everything from technical gear to masks and snorkels.

 It would be impossible to list all the courses and prices from them all.
 So, to get you started on your search for a dive company I partnered with the PADI 5 star IDC centre, BB Divers.
 Here’s some information about what they offer: